srv48/ytmusic_wrapped/README.md

 <br>
 `-v` to enable a full detailed log in log.dat
 <br>
-`-d [YouTube API key]` to enable duration calculation
+`-d [LastFm API key]` to enable duration calculation with LastFM API
 <br>
 <br>
 Your report will be available in report.html and report.dat.
 Note that it usually takes less than 1 minute to complete a report.
-However `-d` option can increase this.
+However `-d` option can add several hours to the process depending on LastFM API speed.
-An HTML file with a report formatted like the image above will be generated in the same folder as the script.
-If you want the font to look correct, you'll have to download and install the Roboto and Product Sans fonts.